+Being a writer has its ups and downs.
+In fact, it's probably why writers (and other creative types) often have to live with riding the excessive emotional roller-coaster that comes from straddling reality and fantasy.
 I don't think people choose to be writers.
 They either are or they aren't.
-So, if you are feeling the pull drawing you to becoming a writer, here’s some thoughts about it from me.
+So, if you are feeling the pull drawing you to becoming a writer, here are some thoughts about it from me.

-Firstly, mental exhaustion can lead to writers block but there are many things that can cause writers block (here’s a post on helping to deal with it) but I wanted to focus on mental exhaustion separately.
+Today has not been a good day for me.
+So, in order to get through this "crash", I am feeling I've decided to talk about mental exhaustion.
+Mental exhaustion can lead to writer's block but there are many things that can cause writer's block so I wanted to focus on mental exhaustion separately.

-I had drafted this article a while ago, however a passing comment from someone I know, regarding losing heart made me decide to complete and upload it.
+I had drafted this article a while ago, however, a passing comment from someone I know, regarding losing heart made me decide to complete and upload it.
 Maybe this is a good time to discuss feelings of 'giving up' (works well with my last post, Creative Constipation).